-When you're done setting up the Apple Remote Desktop item, leave Secure Desktop's edit mode and click the item to test it.
+When you're done setting up the Apple Remote Desktop item, leave the edit mode and click the item to test it.

 The Apple Remote Desktop item will fall back to VNC Screen Sharing if the computer you're attempting to connect to is not in one of Apple Remote Desktop's computer lists.